kstrafe/Cxy/documentation/rationale.md

 on the platform you are compiling on.
 That's a good thing to have.

-For the non-pure parts, it's probably fine having a wrapper library (not part of the language) or just using a static if.
+For the non-pure parts, it's probably fine having a wrapper library (not part of the language) or just using a `static if`.
 A static if is evaluated during compile time.
 This way we can check if we need to call system with "cls" or "clear", depending on the platform.
+The nice thing about the static if is that the program will compile even if the body uses module(s) that don't exist.
+The reason for this is because the static if truly makes code invisible if its condition is false.

 Oh, and something I've always wanted: a "global" tied to a class object's scope.
 This "glocal" is implicitly passed to all functions called from within the object.
-This makes all objects that use the glocal impure, but if the module that provides the glocal itself does not use any global/glocal, then the subtree will be pure.
+This makes all objects that use the glocal impure, but if the module that provides the glocal itself does not use any global/glocal, then the sub-tree will be pure.

 * Meta Programming